89luca89/distrobox/docs/useful_tips.md

 Nontheless you can still apply resource limitation using SystemD's resource control functionality.
 It's not recommended to pass resource limitation arguments (e.g. `--cpuset-cpus` and `--memory`) to `distrobox create --additional-flags` as SystemD already provides much more flexible resource control functionality.

-To list all distroboxes and its full IDs:
+To list all distroboxes and their full IDs:

 ```bash
 podman ps --no-trunc --format "{{.Names}}  {{.ID}}  {{.Labels}}" | grep distrobox